Wednesday, March 18, 2026

 We went back, and the water heater is making a noise.

-I'm still not running any hot water tonight, so washing dishes or Badger's three-hour shower.
+I'm still not running any hot water tonight, so no washing dishes or Badger's three-hour shower.

-It's probably fine; it's a new water heater, but it did this until 10 p.m.
+It's a new water heater, but it did this until 10 p.m.

 That was roughly three hours of hearing it.

-The weekend is coming up, and Badger is getting pretty cranky.
+The weekend is creeping up, and Badger’s already getting cranky.

-With her autism, OCD, depression, and ADHD, she doesn't do well with the noise and the mess Raven's kids bring.
+With her autism, obsessive compulsive disorder, depression, and attention deficit hyperactivity disorder, she just can’t handle the noise and the mess when Raven’s kids are here.

-Rent is crazy expensive, and he pays child support on four kids.
+Rent is sky-high, and he’s paying child support on four kids.

-In addition to that, they've never been taught how to behave, and they don’t have any boundaries or routines to follow.
+They’ve never really been taught to mind, and they don’t have any kind of routine or boundaries.

-They scream, holler, fight, and make messes that other children their age know better than to make.
+They scream, holler, fight, and make messes kids their age ought to know better than to make.

 And they do it all weekend.

-It’s a lot for Badger to handle, especially since she’s neurodiverse herself.
+It’s a lot for Badger to deal with, especially with her own neurodiverse struggles.

 We’ve tried talking, we’ve tried signs, we’ve tried everything, and nothing changes.